glotzerlab/rowan/doc/development.rst

 To make a new release of rowan, follow the following steps:

 #.
-Make a new branch off of develop based on the expected new version, *e.g.*
+Make a new branch off of master based on the expected new version, *e.g.*
    release-2.3.1.
 #.
 Make any final changes as desired on this branch.
 Push the changes and
    ensure all tests are passing as expected on the new branch.